POINT REYES NATIONAL SEASHORE: A 9.4 Mile Hike to Fog-Cloaked Tomales Point, with a Brief Stopover to Revel in the Oceanic Power of McClure’s Beach

 It is an all-encompassing realization, that no matter how humble or insignificant of a being I am in relation to my surroundings, I am one with it, a part of, not apart from, it – an integral cog in the mystical machinery of Mother Nature.

-Not that I would ever wish such a thing to happen, but if one of those rogues waves were to sweep me off my feet and out into the engulfing waters, I would surrender to my fate and accept my death as a homecoming.
+Not that I would ever wish such a thing to happen, but if one of those rogue waves were to sweep me off my feet and out into the engulfing waters, I would surrender to my fate and accept my death as a homecoming.

 5 Comments: